claudiok/icetray-tableio/resources/docs/existing_converters.rst

   *Options:*

   ``BookRefFrame`` (enum `icecube.dataclasses.converters.I3PositionConverter.BookRefFrame`)

       Books position data only for the specified reference frame.
 The following enum values exist:

       - ``Car``: Cartesian reference frame
           *Fields*: ``x``, ``y``, ``z``

       - ``Cyl``: Cylindrical reference frame
           *Fields*: ``rho``, ``z``, ``phi``

       - ``Sph``: Spherical reference frame
           *Fields*: ``r``, ``phi``, ``theta``

       - ``All``: Books position data for all reference frames *Fields*: ``x``, ``y``, ``z``, ``r``, ``rho``, ``phi``, ``theta``

       Default value: ``Car``

+  ``TableColumnNamePrefix`` (str)

+      The prefix string that should be prefixed to all table column names.
+      This is useful when the converter is used internally by an other converter to book an I3Position inside its own table.

+      Default value: ``""``

 :I3Vector*Converter: Dump ``I3Vector*`` objects.

   *Variants:* Bool, Short, UShort, Int, UInt, Int64, UInt64, Float, Double, DoubleDouble (pair of doubles).